Reteti is the first community owned and run elephant sanctuary in Africa.

 When the elephant calves reach between three and a half to four years of age, they are weaned, trained to get into the transport container and are dissociated with human beings.
 They are then reunited with their families or released into other northern rangeland conservancies.

-This community is benefitting from standing up for elephants, through Reteti.
+This community is benefitting from standing up for their elephants, through Reteti.
+So thank you so much for supporting them through your safaris and donations.

 Design and Development by Focus Online